ffxivcode/DalamudPlugins/README.md

 ## AutoMarket:

 Currently checks marketboard listing in user configurable sell run cycles.
-Work in progress includes teleporting to nearest city and running to summoning bell.
-Currently requires you to be standing near a summoning bell.
+Optionally teleports to your Free company Estate or Limsa Lominsa then runs to the summoning bell.
 AutoQuest in near future

 ### AutoDuty and MBT
 https://raw.githubusercontent.com/ffxivcode/DalamudPlugins/main/repo.json